gonzalocarreteroh/CloudAI/README.md

 Gunwoo Park (20635825) gparkab@connect.ust.hk

 We developed a web application and an AI model to allow users to classify images of digits, integrated into multiple AWS cloud services to provide computing and storage scalability.
 In particular, we made use of several EC2 instances to run the webapp and AI model, an S3 bucket to store the images and an AWS Lambda function to connect everything together.
+Additionally, we added a map reduce component to the project, which processes pairs of classification predicted and true labels to determine the accuracy of our model.

 This is a diagram of the architecture.
 Note that we run the UI and backend of the webapp in their own EC2 instances, and the processing of classifications and true lables is currently no connected to the system, but it is implemented with correct functionallity: